ydb-platform/ydb/ydb/docs/en/core/security/audit-log.md

 * Database: Creating, editing, and deleting databases.
 * Directory: Creating and deleting.
-* Table: Creating or editing table scheme, changing the number of partitions, backup and recovery, copying and renaming, and deleting tables.
+* Table: Creating or editing table schema, changing the number of partitions, backup and recovery, copying and renaming, and deleting tables.
 * Topic: Creating, editing, and deleting.
 * ACL: Editing.